nanlabs/devops-reference/README.md

 	mkdir -p ./dags ./logs ./plugins ./notebooks ./spark/app ./spark/resources/data ./spark/resources/jars

-Next set the UID in the .env file
+Next set the UID and GID in the .env file

 	echo -e "AIRFLOW_UID=$(id -u)" > .env
+    echo -e "AIRFLOW_GID=0" >> .env

 On all operating systems, you need to run database migrations and create the first user account.
 To do it, run.